zjwensmile/DFC-SAM-main/README.md

 The public training path contains the main stages used for the released
 checkpoints: RF-DETR-2XL
-detector training, DFB + SAM-H warmup, UGCA-v3 training, and the validation-only calibration implementations under `tools/`.
+detector training, DFB + SAM-H warmup, UGCA training, and the validation-only calibration implementations under `tools/`.
 Calibration must be frozen before test evaluation.
 Rejected exploratory experiments and internal one-shot test ledger code are intentionally omitted.